 SEAACA receives many calls regarding wildlife sightings and wildlife in traps.
 SEAACA can respond to calls for wildlife that are sick, injured, deceased or has had physical contact with a human or domestic animal.
-After consultation with the State of California Department of Fish and Game, SEAACA is not authorized to relocate healthy wildlife.
+After consultation with the State of California Department of Fish and Wildlife, SEAACA is not authorized to relocate healthy wildlife.
 Last updated: 7/26/2012 7:57:53 PM

 To comply with State Law effective May 15, 2014, we will not routinely respond to sightings or healthy wildlife in traps.
 We ask the public to safely release the wildlife back into the community or call a licensed trapping or pest control service.
 We have wildlife information flyers that we can send to residents and also information posted on our website for reference.